joseluislandivars/markdown-portfolio/_includes/04-lists.md

-# Here is a list of my facorite things:
+# Here is a list of my favorite things:
 * Walk my dog
 * Have a barbecue with friends
 * Learning Git and GitHub